skylandersNFC/Docs/Know_Your_Game_Tags/README.md

-# Know Your Game Tags
+# The AIO NFC Games Page (a.k.a.
+Know Your Game Tags)

 | Game Name | NFC Tag | Total capacity | Features | Where to Buy ? | NFC Dumps ? | How to Write ?
 |-----------|---------|---------------|----------|----------------|------------|------------|